rafasanmartinez/relay-client-guide/README.md

 - [error-boundaries](https://github.com/rafasanmartinez/relay-client-guide/tree/error-boundaries)
 - [fetch-policies](https://github.com/rafasanmartinez/relay-client-guide/tree/fetch-policies)

 It will be interesting for you to inspect the internals of the `Store` by installing the [Relay Developer Tools](https://chrome.google.com/webstore/detail/relay-developer-tools/ncedobpgnmkhcmnnkcimnobpfepidadl) extension to follow these samples.

-## Specific to this sample: presence-of-data
+## Specific to this sample: presence-of-data-2

-This sample is an evolution of [fetch-policies](https://github.com/rafasanmartinez/relay-client-guide/tree/fetch-policies).
+This sample is an evolution of [presence-of-data](https://github.com/rafasanmartinez/relay-client-guide/tree/presence-of-data).

-For this evolution, I have just added the parameter  `{gcReleaseBufferSize:0}` to the instantiation of the `Store` in the file `RelayEnvironment.js`.
+For this evolution, I have added the parameter `{gcReleaseBufferSize:0}` to the instantiation of the `Store` in the file `RelayEnvironment.js`.

 ```
 // Export a singleton instance of Relay Environment configured with our network function: